-As of March 31, 2017, we had cash, cash equivalents and investments of \$407.0 million, borrowing availability under our revolving credit facility of \$550.0 million and long-term debt principal balance of \$2.0 billion.
-Our long-term debt included \$703.8 million aggregate principal amount term loan, \$700.0 million in outstanding borrowings under our revolving credit facility and \$575.0 million principal amount of the 2021 Notes.
-We generated cash flows from operations of \$164.5 million during the three months ended March 31, 2017, and we expect to continue to generate positive cash flows from operations during 2017
+As of March 31, 2018, we had cash, cash equivalents and investments of \$708.2 million, borrowing availability under our revolving credit facility of \$1.25 billion and long-term debt principal balance of \$1.8 billion.
+Our long-term debt included \$667.7 million aggregate principal amount term loan, \$575.0 million principal amount of our 1.875% exchangeable senior notes due 2021 and \$575.0 million principal amount of the 2024 Notes.
+We generated cash flows from operations of \$162.4 million during the three months ended March 31, 2018, and we expect to continue to generate positive cash flows from operations during 2018.

 We believe that our existing cash balances, cash we expect to generate from operations and funds available under our revolving credit facility will be sufficient to fund our operations and to meet our existing obligations for the foreseeable future.
-The adequacy of our cash resources depends on many assumptions, including primarily our assumptions with respect to product sales and expenses, as well as the other risk factors under the headings "Xyrem is our largest selling product, and our inability to maintain or increase sales of Xyrem would have a material adverse effect on our business, financial condition, results of operations and growth prospects," "The launch of a generic version of Xyrem or other sodium oxybate products that compete with Xyrem would adversely affect sales of Xyrem" "The distribution and sale of Xyrem are subject to significant regulatory oversight and restrictions and the requirements of a risk evaluation and mitigation strategy, and these restrictions and requirements, as well as the potential impact of changes to these restrictions and requirements, subject us to increased risks and uncertainties, any of which could negatively impact sales of Xyrem" and "To continue to grow our business, we will need to commit substantial resources, which could result in future losses or otherwise limit our opportunities or affect our ability to operate our business." set forth in Part II, Item 1A of this Quarterly Report on Form 10-Q. Our assumptions may prove to be wrong or other factors may adversely affect our business, and as a result we could exhaust or significantly decrease our available cash resources, and we may not be able to generate sufficient cash to service our debt obligations which could, among other things, force us to raise additional funds and/or force us to reduce our expenses, either of which could have a material adverse effect on our business.
+The adequacy of our cash resources depends on many assumptions, including primarily our assumptions with respect to product sales and expenses, as well as the other factors set forth in "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q under the headings "Risks Related to Xyrem and the Significant Impact of Xyrem Sales" and "To continue to grow our business, we will need to commit substantial resources, which could result in future losses or otherwise limit our opportunities or affect our ability to operate our business."
+Our assumptions may prove to be wrong or other factors may adversely affect our business, and as a result we could exhaust or significantly decrease our available cash resources, and we may not be able to generate sufficient cash to service our debt obligations which could, among other things, force us to raise additional funds and/or force us to reduce our expenses, either of which could have a material adverse effect on our business.